ashshekhar/ashshekhar/README.md

 **What am I doing currently?**

 - 💪 Leading a technical project for [Cocoa-Packs](https://cocoapacks.org/) and helping them go digital from scratch
-- 📌 Developing and hosting free virtual sessions on regression, data visualization, deep learning and much more at [NDL](https://ndl.psu.edu/)
+- 📌 Developing and hosting free virtual sessions on software development topics at [ACM](https://acm.psu.edu/)
 - 📱 Trying my hands on Flutter and SwiftUI
+- 🖌 Working on my portfolio website
 - 🧩 Practicing algorithms on LeetCode
-- 📨 Most of my repositories are private, if interested in viewing my work feel free to reach me here: shashwats169@gmail.com
+- 📨 Most of my repositories are private, if interested in viewing my work please feel free to reach me here: shashwats169@gmail.com

 ----------------------------------------------------------------------------------------------------------------------------------------------------